donut-party/hooked/README.md

 If your app includes the above code, then your app will log every time a user's signup fails because of validation errors.

-If you don't set a hook function, then nothing happens when that hook is called.
+If you don't set a handler, then nothing happens when that hook is called.
-For example, the `::signup.signup-success` hook function isn't set, so `(hooked/call ::signup.signup-success (assoc req :user user))` doesn't do anything.
+For example, the `::signup.signup-success` handler isn't set, so `(hooked/call ::signup.signup-success (assoc req :user user))` doesn't do anything.